Brandon Novak: Entertainment persona

 He appeared regularly on the SIRIUS Satellite Radio show Radio Bam.
 One notable radio appearance was on December 26, 2005, where Margera gave Novak $500 to hire two sex workers as a Christmas gift.
 As Novak was having sex with the women live on air in the studio, SIRIUS Satellite Radio cut off the show.
 This was significant as it was the first time SIRIUS had ever censored a program before.

-Also in 2005, Novak arrived on the red carpet at the MTV VMAs wearing nothing except a computer keyboard.
+Also in 2005, Novak arrived on the red carpet at the 2005 MTV Video Music Awards wearing nothing except a computer keyboard.
 The night prior he had brought back girls to his hotel room and sometime in the night had thrown his clothes off the balcony.
 Having no clothes for the VMA's, he decided on a keyboard.

 In 2008, Novak appeared in Bam Margera Presents: Where the#$&% Is Santa?, which featured Novak and several other cast members trying to find Santa Claus.
 That same year, Novak appeared in a pornographic film by Gina Lynn called The Fantasstic Whores 4 with Margera while Margera had a "prominent, non-sex role".

 In 2010, Novak appeared in Jackass 3D in multiple scenes.
 Novak also had a more prominent role in the follow-up film Jackass 3.5, which was released in 2011.